 If LVNV Funding, LLC has filed a lawsuit against you, follow these important steps:

 - File an Answer to the lawsuit right away.
 This is your first and most important step in responding to the pleadings.
+Our office can prepare and file your Answer for you.

 Going to court shows the judge you take the matter seriously.
 But if you seem unprepared or confused, the judge will likely side with LVNV Funding and award them the full amount they want.
+Appearing with an experienced debt‑defense attorney sends a clear signal that you are prepared and defended.

 You need to understand the legal proceedings to protect your rights in court.
 Every debt case is different, and knowing which laws apply takes experience.
 Some defenses are a matter of law, meaning the court will decide them without needing a full trial.
+We walk our clients through each step so they are never guessing about what comes next.

 LVNV Funding makes a lot of money from lawsuits people don’t contest.
 Having a debt lawsuit attorney on your side greatly increases your chances of: